Federal grant funding at stake after Garfield County commissioners reject contract on COVID information program for Spanish speakers

 County commissioners, in a 3-0 vote on Monday, rejected a $40,000 sole source contract with the Denver-based nonprofit organization Trailhead Institute to serve as the fiscal agent for the county’s Promotoras Project.

-The project is aimed at disseminating information about COVID-19, how to prevent its spread to the county’s Latino community in a more direct, trustworthy way.
+The project is aimed at disseminating information about COVID-19 and how to prevent its spread to the county’s Latino community in a more direct, trustworthy way.

 Training materials have already been developed, and six Spanish-speaking “promotoras” had been hired to comb the county, speaking directly with Latino families and businesses.